DaDa0o0/SVin2/README.md

-An updated version of SVin2(https://github.com/AutonomousFieldRoboticsLab/SVIn) with opengv lib error fixed and crash issue fixed, and easier docker isntallation.
+An updated version of SVin2(https://github.com/AutonomousFieldRoboticsLab/SVIn) with opengv lib error fixed and crash issue fixed, and easier docker installation.

 ### Docker Installation ###
 * Docker Engine Installation(if you haven't install Docker Engine)